Nickop21/tasker/README.md

 This Task Management Application allows users to create, update, complete, and delete tasks.
 Each task can be prioritized, making it easier to manage daily responsibilities.
 The application features a user-friendly interface built using React and Next.js, with state management handled through React's `useState` and `useEffect` hooks.

+## Key Functionalities

+### Search Functionality
+Users can easily search for tasks using a search bar.
+This feature allows for quick filtering of tasks based on keywords found in their titles or content, enhancing the usability and efficiency of the application.

+### Local Storage
+The application implements local storage to store and retrieve tasks.
+This ensures that tasks remain persistent even after refreshing the page or closing the browser.
+Users can add, edit, or delete tasks, and their changes will be saved automatically.

 ### Approach to Sorting Tasks by Priority

 Tasks can be assigned a priority level (e.g., low, medium, high), allowing users to sort tasks based on their urgency.
 The sorting mechanism leverages JavaScript's `Array.prototype.sort()` method, which compares tasks based on their priority levels.